yogeshkanoi-ai/BitcoinPrediction/README.md

 ## Loan-Approval-Prediction
-Predicts teh price of bitcoin
+Predicts the price of bitcoin using cucrrent data

 ## Model
 - Using FBProphet